 On April 23, 2019, we closed our initial public offering ("IPO") in which we issued and sold 75,000,000 shares of Class A common stock at \$19.00 per share.
-We received net proceeds of \$1,368.0 million after deducting underwriting discounts and commissions and before deducting estimated offering costs of \$8.7 million, of which \$5.6 million was included in other assets as of March 31, 2019.
-Immediately prior to the completion of our IPO, all shares of our outstanding redeemable convertible preferred stock and redeemable convertible preferred stock warrants converted into 308,621,636 shares of Class B common stock on a one-for-one basis, and immediately thereafter but still prior to the completion of our IPO, all of our outstanding common stock were reclassified into 456,213,756 shares of Class B common stock on a one-for-one basis.
+We received net proceeds of \$1,368.0 million after deducting underwriting discounts and commissions and before deducting offering costs of \$9.8 million.
+Immediately prior to the completion of our IPO, all shares of our outstanding redeemable convertible preferred stock warrants converted into 308,621,636 shares of Class B common stock on a one -for-one basis, and immediately thereafter but still prior to the completion of our IPO, all of our outstanding common stock were reclassified into 456,213,756 shares of Class B common stock on a one -for-one basis.